Bees & Gardens

 Bees have arrived at Glasgow Royal Infirmary

-We are delighted that Mike’s hive produced 39 jars of Friends of Glasgow Royal Honey.
+Last year Mike’s hive produced 39 jars of Friends of Glasgow Royal Honey that sold out quickly on Tuesday 1st December 2021.

-On Tuesday 1st December 2021 we set our our stall in Centre Block to sell our honey and promote our Bee sponsorship programme.
+You can help support our bees with our bee sponsorship programme.
 For £20 you receive a Bee sponsorship certificate (and name your bee), a pin badge and a A5 print of Glasgow Royal From the Necropolis by Renzo Mazzolini.

 I am member of the Glasgow and District Beekeepers’ Association and have been keeping bees for 4years.
 My hives are located in the south side of Glasgow, close to Pollok Park.
 Even in an urban setting there is lots of forage for the bees, from Snowdrops and Crocus in the spring to tree blossom such as Sycamore, Chestnut and Lime, then in the Autumn there is Himalayan balsam, Ivy and Rosebay Willow herb.